hasibulhasan1542/Obsidian/Essay Writing/Quotes.md

 # Essay Topic: Peace/Justice

+>[!Quote]
-“When the power of love overcomes the love of power, the world will know peace.”
+>“When the power of love overcomes the love of power, the world will know peace.”
 William Gladstone
 “Peace and Justice are two sides of the same coin.”
 Eisenhower “Poverty is the worst form of violence.”
 Mahatma Gandhi